 carmelized-onions

-Want to make the best cast iron caramelized onions to top your burgers tonight?
-It’s as easy as throwing everything in a cast iron pan and letting them do their thang! (affiliate links present, originally published 1/21)
+Want to make these to serve on to top of your burgers tonight?
+It’s as easy as throwing everything in a cast iron pan and letting them do their thang! (affiliate links present)

 yellow onions